Post

 Temporal Difference Learning

-Temporal Difference Learning often refers to a broad class of RL algorithms and/or a specific algorithm for estimationg state value.
+Temporal Difference Learning often refers to a broad class of RL algorithms and/or a specific algorithm for estimating state value, and it can be viewed as a special Stochastic Approximation algorithm.

 TD Learning